 This is a video cam from the Happiness Village Baby Panda Park in Gengda, Sichuan, China.
 When you go to the website you can choose from watching a live video stream or highlight videos of the baby pandas.
 There are also links to read facts about pandas and to learn information about the panda park.

-This is a coral reef cam from the Monterey Bay Aquarium in California make for an aquatic virtual field trip.
-The camera is only live during certain hours of the day, but students can watch past videos of the reef.
-Students can view many different species of tropical fish, including the Cortez wrasse, scrawled filefish and Cortez angelfish.
+This is a coral reef cam from the Atlant Aquarium.
+Students can view many different species of tropical fish, including stingrays, clown fish, scrawled filefish and Cortez angelfish.
 Coral reefs are among the most diverse and valuable ecosystems on Earth.
 Healthy reefs protect nearby shorelines and wetlands, and are home to thousands of species of fishes and corals.

 Students can watch live video cameras of the African savanna.
 In addition to live cameras, there are numerous pre-recorded videos of elephants, leopards, lions, cheetahs and many other animals.
 To share specific videos with your students, click on Video Highlights.
 Then you can choose from a variety of videos, most are about 5-6 minutes long.